The BBC reports:

 But in political terms, “radical” eventually came to indicate, in OED‘s sense 3d, “any thorough political and social change [emphasis added]”; and then, even more generally (3e): “Characterized by independence of, or departure from, what is usual or traditional; progressive, unorthodox, or revolutionary (in outlook, conception, design, etc.).”
 Naturally, this raises the question of who is the guardian of what is considered orthodox, and thus of what is, by contrast, “radical”.

-So in the widely current phrase “radical cleric”,4 we have one word that does no more than express comparative distaste, and a second word that appears to be largely reserved in current usage for scholars of Islam in particular.
+So in the widely current phrase “radical cleric”, ((Thanks to SW for drawing it to my attention.)) we have one word that does no more than express comparative distaste, and a second word that appears to be largely reserved in current usage for scholars of Islam in particular.
 The phrase thus is used to mean “an Islamic person of whom we disapprove, who claims some form of religious authority or expertise about which we are ignorant or of whose legitimacy we are sceptical”.
 It’s a shame that there is no discernible echo of the alternative sense of “radical”, stemming from 1960s surf culture, to mean cool.
 A skateboarding Koranic commentator would make for a pleasing counterbalance in the news.